MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Introduction

 Given the far reaches of the \ac{MPPI} algorithm, it is important to provide a solid and flexible computational framework from which researchers can make use of previous advancements to push their own work forwards.
 That framework needs to not only provide many built-in options to allow for testing on different platforms but also allow for researchers to develop new ideas on top of.
-Finally, that library needs to be able to support researchers all the way to hardware deployment with the ability to run in real time even on older hardware platforms.
+Finally, that library needs to be able to support researchers all the way to hardware deployment with the ability to run in real-time even on older hardware platforms.

 With this inspiration in mind, we introduce our controls and planning optimization library, \ac{MPPI}-Generic.
 It is written in C++/CUDA and contains multiple dynamics and cost functions to allow for researchers to begin using them in complex robotics scenarios.
-In addition, it also allows for researchers to create their own dynamics or cost functions that can take advantage of the GPU-accelerated controllers.
-It provides implementations of \ac{MPPI}\cite{williams2016aggressive}, Tube-\ac{MPPI}\cite{williams2018robust}, and \ac{RMPPI} \cite{gandhi2021robust} as each requires different GPU code to support.
-If desired, there is an API to allow for implementation of alternative sampling-based controllers.
+In addition, it also allows for researchers to create their own dynamics or cost functions that take advantage of the GPU-accelerated controllers.
+It provides implementations of \ac{MPPI}\cite{williams2016aggressive}, Tube-\ac{MPPI}\cite{williams2018robust}, and \ac{RMPPI} \cite{gandhi2021robust} as well as an API for implementations of new sampling-based controller.
 Initial versions of this library have already been used in a variety of hardware and software experiments \cite{vlahov2024low,patel2023modelpredictive,gandhi2021robust,gandhi2022safety,gibson2023multistep}.
 To the best of our knowledge, this is the first \ac{MPPI} library implementation to provide GPU-acceleration with real-time performance, multiple existing dynamics and cost functions, replaceable sampling distributions and controller algorithms, and extensibility options for researchers to create new components.